-However, the federal government could theoretically burst into a California dispensary and arrest everyone in sight, though this is incredibly unlikely – especially based on statements in recent years that have basically said state MMJ programs will not be tampered with.
+Despite these laws, the federal government could theoretically burst into a California dispensary and arrest everyone on sight, though this is incredibly unlikely – especially based on statements in recent years that have reassured users that MMJ programs will not be tampered with.

 Regardless, everything is still a little confusing.
 You can currently buy weed openly in one state for fun, use it for a medical condition in another (with a valid MMJ card), or have no chance of smoking it legally at all in some states.

 With such a bizarre list of cannabis laws that vary in every single state, it is hardly a surprise that would-be marijuana growers don’t know what the hell is going on.

 In this state-by-state guide, we aim to make the waters less muddy and outline the states where you can grow weed and the maximum amount of plants you can cultivate.

 [Please note that only in some states it is legal to grow marijuana – even in some states with medical marijuana programs, personal cultivation may be prohibited.
 None of the information in this article should be used for unlawful growing purposes.]

 Knowing the laws of every state is SUPER confusing, so we hope the following guide can serve as a useful resource if you intend to cultivate cannabis in a specific state or are simply curious about the laws.